Tiltify/api/docs/endpoints/campaigns-id-rewards.md

 {% method %}
 ### GET /campaigns/42/rewards
-Returns a list of rewards with the campaign ID of 42 in ascending order.
+Returns a list of rewards with the campaign ID of 42.

 {% sample lang="curl" %}
 ```bash